Cape Town TV: how to apply for a paid internship in 2022

 Briefly.co.za also shared essential details about the Skills portal.
 It is one of the most reliable job websites in South Africa.
 The site eases the job hunting process by posting vacancies available at different companies and organizations countrywide.

 Check the skills portal jobs often for better employment opportunities.
-It provides essential details about the available vacancies and information on how to increase the chances of landing the jobs.
+They provide essential details about the available vacancies and information on how to increase the chances of landing jobs.

 Source: Briefly News